Nilgiri-class frigate (2019): Garden Reach Shipbuilders & Engineers

+On 3 March 2025, GRSE completed the Contractor Sea Trials (CST) of INS Himgiri was completed by GRSE along with INS Androth.
+As per a press release, "CST is considered the final stage of construction, when a vessel’s seaworthiness is tested".

+Himgiri was delivered to the Indian Navy on 31 July 2025 and was commissioned simultaneously with MDL's Udaygiri on 26 August 2025.

 Mazagon Dock Shipbuilders Limited

-In February 2015, the Indian Navy contracted Mazagon Dock Shipbuilders Limited (MDL), a Mumbai-based public-sector shipyard, to build four P-17A frigates at an estimated cost of over ₹21,000 crore.
+In February 2015, the IN contracted Mazagon Dock Shipbuilders Limited (MDL), a Mumbai-based public-sector shipyard, to build four P-17A frigates at an estimated cost of over ₹21,000 crore.
 According to the terms of the contract, MDL is to deliver the four frigates in 2022, 2023, 2024 and 2025, respectively.

 The four frigates were built at different locations, namely, at MDL's main shipbuilding facility in Mumbai, at MDL's subordinate facility in Nhava, at a smaller shipbuilding facility also operated by MDL in Mumbai, at an MSE shipyard in Gujarat and at another shipyard in Goa.
 Similarly to GRSE, MDL also upgraded its existing infrastructure; the shipyard augmenting its existing facilities with newer equipment, including a "Goliath" gantry crane, a module workshop, a wet basin and a "cradle assembly" shop, meant to facilitate modular construction.

 The construction of the first frigate began in December 2017, while work on the second, third and fourth frigates began in May 2019, September 2020 and June 2022, respectively.
-The first of the four frigates, Nilgiri, was launched on 28 September 2019, with its delivery slated to occur in August 2022.
-The second frigate of the four frigates, Udaygiri, was launched on 17 May 2022, in a ceremony coinciding with the launch of INS Surat, a Visakhapatnam-class destroyer.
-The third frigate, Taragiri, was launched on 11 September 2022, and is scheduled to be delivered in 2025.
+The first of the four frigates, Nilgiri, was launched on 28 September 2019, and began its sea trials five years later, in August 2024.
+The second frigate, Udaygiri, was launched on 17 May 2022, in a ceremony coinciding with the launch of INS Surat, a Visakhapatnam-class destroyer.
+The third frigate, Taragiri, was launched on 11 September 2022, and is scheduled to be delivered by 2025.

+Nilgiri was commissioned into the Indian Navy service on 15 January 2025.
+The second ship, Udaygiri, was delivered to the Indian Navy on 1 July 2025 and was commissioned simultaneously with GRSE's Himgiri on 26 August 2025.

 Ships in the class

+Export

+In August 2024, the Mazagon Dock Shipbuilders offered to the Brazilian Navy, the project for a joint construction of up to six Project-17 Alpha frigates, to attend the requirement of Brazil for a new class of 6,000 tons vessels, to operate in conjunction with the newest Tamandaré-class frigates.